dce/mdrenum/README.md

 We use [Bun][1] to compile a standalone executable.
 The version is specified in `.tool-versions`.
 Compile the program with `bun run build`.
 The resulting executable will be `bin/mdrenum`, which you can copy to a directory on `$PATH`.

 [1]: https://bun.sh/

+## Releases and Versioning

+- Version: kept in `package.json` and shown via `mdrenum --version`.
+- CI: GitHub Actions runs tests and a build on pushes and PRs.
+- Release artifacts: pushing a tag like `v0.1.0` triggers four archives uploaded to the GitHub Release: `mdrenum-linux-x64.tar.gz`, `mdrenum-linux-arm64.tar.gz`, `mdrenum-macos-x64.tar.gz`, and `mdrenum-macos-arm64.tar.gz`.
+Each contains a single `mdrenum` executable.
+- Tag rule: the Git tag must be `v<package.json version>` (e.g., `v0.1.0`).
+The release workflow will fail if they do not match.

 ## Testing